misoy/finance-tracker/README.md

 This is a Finance tracker app.
 This is developed on Ruby 3.0.0.

-Visit MessageMe Chat Web App (https://ror-training-finance-tracker.herokuapp.com/)
+Visit Finance tracker app (https://ror-training-finance-tracker.herokuapp.com/)

 # Getting started